bryantd720/configure-test-vpn/README.md

 </p>

 <h1>Setting Up and Using A Virtual Private Network (VPN) within an Azure Virtual Machine</h1>
-This tutorial will observe the setup and use of a VPN within an Azure Virtual Machine. <br />
+This tutorial will observe the setup and use of a VPN within an Azure VM. <br />

 <h2>Environments and Technologies Used</h2>